eyang72004/WeirdNLPs/README.md

 ### Prerequisites

-Prior to installing WeirdNLP, please ensure you have the following:
+Prior to installing WeirdNLPs, please ensure you have the following:

 - **Python ≥ 3.8**: For `pip` installation and Python-side use
 - **C++17-Compatible Compiler**: For instance `g++`, `clang++`, etc. for C++ extensions